Your Directors are pleased to present their Board Report together withthe Audited financial statements for the year ended March 312020.

 PIL Chemicals Limited (PIL) Wholly Owned Subsidiary (WOS) hasrecorded a Turnover of Rs.
 13.43 Crores and Profit before Tax of Rs.
 0.92 Crores for theyear under review.
 The Board of Directors of PIL declared an Interim Dividend of Rs.0.60/-per share.
 (Previous year Final Dividend was Rs.
-0.60/- per share)
+0.60/- per share).

-The audited accounts of the wholly-owned subsidiary company are placed on the Company'swebsite and the members interested in obtaining copy of annual report of the wholly-ownedsubsidiary company are requested to get in touch with the Office of the Company Secretary.
+The audited accounts of the WOS company are placed on the Company'swebsite and the members interested in obtaining copy of annual report of the WOS companyare requested to get in touch with the Office of the Company Secretary.

 Consolidated Financial Statements

 Consolidated Financial Statements are prepared by your Company inaccordance with the applicable Indian Accounting Standards (Ind AS) issued by the Ministryof Corporate Affairs and the same together with Auditors' Report thereon form part of theAnnual Report.
 The financial statements have been prepared as per Division II of ScheduleIII issued by the Ministry of Corporate Affairs vide its Notification dated April 062016.

 The relations during the year between the employees and themanagement of your Company continued to be cordial.
 After successful negotiations yourcompany has renewed the Agreement with the Workers' Union during the year under review.

 Your Directors wish to thank all the employees for their continuedsupport and co-operation during the year under review.